namtoki/English/wordlist.md

 bodyguard:                          The director persuaded the actress not to bring her bodyguard onto the film set.
 bonus:                              I deposited half of my bonus in the bank and spent the rest on a luxury trip to Mexico.
 bother:                             The scientist achievement made her so famous that she was constantly bothered by the press.
+briefcase:                          Don't overlook the possibility that personal data could be stolen from your briefcase.
 briefly:                            He briefly stopped his workout, descended the stairs, and continued it in the garden.
 budget:                             The policies of the administration and the Congress conflict on the question of the defence budget. burden*:                            In terms of economics, the government wants to impose a heavier tax burden on office workers.
 businessman:                        The businessman was bleeding heavily when the ambulance arrived at the accident site.
-calculate:                          Specialists calculate that the world's population would definitely grow to 8 billion over the next decade.
+calculate:                          Specialists calculate that the world's population would definitely grow to 8 billion over the next decade. calligraphy*:                       Do you recall when the delivery of the calligraphy stationery is going to be?
+camel:
 campaign:                           As part of the campaign, large quantities of free samples were distributed in Tokyo and Osaka.
 capacity:                           The company plans to expand its production capacity next year. capture*(catch, arrest):            After escaping from Japan, he was finally captured halfway around the world in Brazil.
 carton:                             The vegetables will not decay for a long time if kept in cartons made with that special manufacturing process.
+category:
 cattle:                             The number of cattle with the disease is multiplying at a rapid pace.
 certificate:                        The interpreter underlined the words on the certificate for which she didn't know the definition.
 charity:                            Tell him our charity appreciates his generous gift.
 charm:                              The actor still retains his youthful charm.
 cheat:                              He cheated on the exam even though he had a reputation for honesty.
+cheerleader:                        Because of the school's tight budget, the cheerleaders had to sew their own uniforms.
+chemistry:
-cheerleader:                        Because of the school's tight budget, the cheerleaders had to sew their own uniforms. chew*:                              My dog occasionally chews our slippers when he needs more affection. chick*:                             He's apparently discouraging his kids from keeping a chick.
+chew*:                              My dog occasionally chews our slippers when he needs more affection. chick*:                             He's apparently discouraging his kids from keeping a chick.
 childish:                           He insulted her by saying that her behavior at the party was childish. chop*(cut):                         I chopped vegetables for the stew; meanwhile, my daughter was frying the meet.
+circumstance:                       You can't justify drunk driving under any circumstances.
 civil:                              He was relatively young for a head of state, but he united a country that had been divided by civil war. clap*:                              The enthusiastic audience clapped their hands several times during the mayor speech.
 classical:                          She is organizing a scholarship program for classical music students. clip*(clip off):                    Dogs will be more comfortable in summer if you clip off their excess hair with scissors.
+cock:
+code:
 collapse:                           Many houses collapsed during the earthquake, and hundreds of villagers were killed.
 combine:                            The manual combines good maintenance advice with helpful illustrations.
 comedian:                           The comedian efficiently reused his old jokes to repeatedly entertain audiences.